jonhare/COMP3204/cw/coursework2.md

 		}
 	}

 You will need to fill in the `processImage` method so that it performs convolution of the image with the kernel/template.
 Your implementation must support arbitrary shaped kernels, as long as both dimensions are odd (e.g. 7x9 kernels but not 4x5 kernels).
-You should utilise (_possibly implicit_) zero-padding of the input image to ensure that the output image retains the same size as the input image.
+You should utilise (_possibly implicit_) zero-padding of the input image to ensure that the output image retains the same size as the input image and that the kernel can reach into the image edges and corners.

 Note that the code you write for template convolution is designed to work on grey-level images (`FImage`), however the images you will process in the next section are colour (`MBFImage`).
 Convolution of a colour image will be performed by separately convolving each of the colour bands with the same kernel.
 OpenIMAJ will automatically take care of this for you when you pass your `MyConvolution` instance to the `process` method of an `MBFImage`.